Three Distributional Approaches for PM10 Assessment in Northern Italy: Statistical models

 \subsection{Multiple Quantile Spatial Regression}

-The second method is aimed at approximating space-varying probability density functions, defining a set of probability classes based on a sequence of quantile levels.
-To this end, we adopt the multiple quantile spatial regression model proposed in \cite{de_sanctis_2025}, and implemented in the \texttt{R} package \texttt{fdaPDE} \citep{fdaPDE}.
-For a grid of increasing quantile levels $\{\alpha_j\}_{j=1}^r \subset (0,1)$, we estimate the corresponding quantile fields over the considered region of interest.
-Specifically, we model the $\alpha_j$-quantile of responses $\{\mathbf{Y}_i\}_{i=1}^n$, at the spatial locations $\{\mathbf{s}_i\}_{i=1}^n$ and given the covariates $\{\mathbf{x}_i\}_{i=1}^n$, as
+Following the multiple-quantile representation introduced in Section~\ref{sec:data-representations}, the second approach is based on Multiple Quantile Spatial Regression (MQSR), proposed by \citet{de_sanctis_2025} and implemented in the \texttt{R} package \texttt{fdaPDE} \citep{fdaPDE}.
+MQSR characterizes spatially varying distributions through a sequence of probability classes defined by increasing quantile levels.
+For a grid of quantile levels \(0 < \alpha_1 < \dots < \alpha_r < 1\), we estimate the corresponding quantile fields over the spatial domain.
+Specifically, the quantiles of the responses \(\{\mathbf{Y}_i\}_{i=1}^n\), conditional on the spatial locations \(\{\mathbf{s}_i\}_{i=1}^n\) and covariates \(\{\mathbf{x}_i\}_{i=1}^n\), are jointly modeled as